Mandatory Swedish: History

 However, during the 1860s, under Tsar Alexander II, legal equality between Finnish and Swedish as languages of administration gradually began to be introduced.
 Thus, since the late 19th century, Finnish has been a co-official language of administration in Finland.
 Modernizations typical for the era were introduced, boosting the status of the Finnish-speaking majority: the special rights of the higher estates of the realm were abolished, and a modern parliament based on universal suffrage was introduced 1907.
 Eventually, in 1917, Finland became independent.

-The current form of mandatory Swedish was implemented as a part of the modernization of the educational system in the 1970s.
+The current form of mandatory Swedish was implemented as a part of the modernization of the educational system in the 1970s, on the initiative of the Swedish People's Party and Johannes Virolainen.
 Previously, a Swedish test had been compulsory on university level and in oppikoulu, a secondary school that was a prerequisite to matriculation to a university, but not in the common kansakoulu.
 The introduction of the peruskoulu (student ages 7–15), compulsory for all children, introduced a course in Swedish compulsory to all pupils, while Swedish courses and standardized tests at higher levels remained mandatory.
 This was primarily motivated by the possibility that any student could become a public official, and would thus be required to know Swedish.
+The requirement was extended from last three years of primary education to four in 2016, and since 2022 there are three Swedish lessons a week.

+According to education experts, English should have been made a mandatory subject in comprehensive schools (previously, foreign languages were generally not taught at all in Finnish comprehensive schools), but at the last minute, the mandatory foreign language for all Finnish speakers was changed from English to Swedish at the insistence of the Finnish-Swedish interests party, the Swedish People's Party, against the wishes of education experts.